michaelmilleryoder/fanfiction-nlp/README.md

 If you use it academically, please cite this work:
 > Michael Miller Yoder, Sopan Khosla, Qinlan Shen, Aakanksha Naik, Huiming Jin, Hariharan Muralidharan, and Carolyn P Rosé.
 > 2021.
-> FanfictionNLP : A Text Processing Pipeline for Fanfiction.
+> FanfictionNLP: A Text Processing Pipeline for Fanfiction.
 > In *Proceedings of the 3rd Workshop on Narrative Understanding*, pages 13–23.

 Contact Michael Miller Yoder <yoder [at] cs.cmu.edu> with any questions.